samhi113-n320/baklava-final/README.md

 ### Key Takeaways

 - Building a Web Server with Node.js
-  - Creating a functioning server with the express module
+  - Creating a functioning server with the Express module
   - Serving different content dynamically
   - Uploading the web server to a student's port to host the website
 - Frontend Module Implementation